lumeland/lume.land/docs/core/searching.md

 ---
 title: Search and paginate
-description: Using the search and paginate helper
+description: Using the search and paginate helper to create dynamic pages.
 order: 8
 ---